 Two are Sunbeams in the genus Aglaeactis.
 The White-tufted Sunbeam inhabits humid montane scrub in the central and southern Andes.
 The Purple-backed Sunbeam is restricted to a tiny area on the west side of the Marañón valley in La Libertad and is only known from a single accessible locality at the village of El Molino.

 The Spot-throated Hummingbird favours arid habitats of the Marañón valley where it can be very common.
-The Green-and white Hummingbird frequents the humid montane forest in the south-east being easily found at Machu Picchu.
+The Green-and white frequents the humid montane forest in the south-east and is easily found at Machu Picchu.

-Several of hummingbirds are nearly endemic to Peru such as the Royal Sunangel which is best seen at Abra Patricia in Amazonas, the Peruvian Sheartail which can be found in the parks and gardens of Lima, and the Oasis Hummingbird found in the deserts of western Peru.
-On-going studies into hummingbird taxonomy and the acceptance of less conservative taxonomic treatments will likely result in the recognition of more endemic species for Peru such as the spectacular whitetailed albicaudata form of the Violet-throated Starfrontlet, which is already afforded species rank by some.
+Several hummingbirds are near-endemic to Peru, such as the Royal Sunangel that is best seen at Abra Patricia in Amazonas, the Peruvian Sheartail that can be found in the parks and gardens of Lima and the Oasis Hummingbird found in the deserts of western Peru.
+On-going studies into the birds’ taxonomy and the acceptance of less conservative taxonomic treatments will likely result in the recognition of more endemic species for Peru such as the spectacular whitetailed albicaudata form of the Violet-throated Starfrontlet, which is already afforded species rank by some.

-The endemic hummingbirds are a great attraction for keen birders but also appeal to anyone with any interest in the natural world as they are such unique creatures.
+The endemic hummingbirds are a great attraction for keen birders but they also appeal to anyone with an interest in the natural world as they are such unique creatures.

-For more information, contact one of our Peruvian Wildlife Specialists to book directly your next Hummingbird adventure or search the name of the species to bring up a list of the local wildlife specialists who could show you a desired hummingbird species.
+For more information, contact one of our Peruvian Wildlife Specialists to book directly your next Hummingbird adventure or search the name of the species to bring up a list of the local wildlife specialists who could show you that particularly desired one.

 Peru Export and Tourism Board